-- (a) The directordepartment will accept continuing education units for: - (A) tTraining approved by the CRCC, CCMC, or the CDMSC; - (B) eCourses in or related to psychology, sociology, counseling, orand vocational rehabilitation, if given by an accredited institution of higher learning; - (C) tTraining presented by the divisiondepartment pertaining to OAR 436-120, 436-105, orand 436-110; and - (D) Teaching a class or making a formal presentation to a group on a topic related to vocational rehabilitation; and - (E) aAny continuing education program certified by the directordepartment for vocational rehabilitation-providers.
-Sixty minutes of continuing education will count as one unit, except as noted in subsection (b3) of this sectionrule. - (b3) In the case of college course work, the directordepartment will grant credit only for grades of C or above and will multiply the number of credit hours by six to establish the number of continuing education units. - (4) Failure to meet the requirements of this section will cause an individual's certification to expire.
-Such an individual may reapply for certification upon completion of the required 60 hours of continuing education.
+- (a) The director will accept continuing education units for: - (A) Training approved by the CRCC, CCMC, or CDMSC; - (B) Courses in or related to psychology, sociology, counseling, or vocational rehabilitation, if given by an accredited institution of higher learning; - (C) Training presented by the division pertaining to OAR 436-120, 436-105, or 436-110; - (D) Teaching a class or making a formal presentation to a group on a topic related to vocational rehabilitation; and

+- (E) Any continuing education program certified by the director for providers.
+Sixty minutes of continuing education will count as one unit, except as noted in subsection (b) of this section. - (b) In the case of college course work, the director will grant credit only for grades of C or above and will multiply the number of credit hours by six to establish the number of continuing education units.